Grizzly bears

 An Alberta hunting ban in 2006 and British Columbian hunting ban in 2017 have helped stabilize some sub-populations (Government of British Columbia, 2017).
 However, human-caused mortality, including roads and human conflict, still continue to destabilize this species.
 Alberta’s 2006 hunting ban was softened just last year without input from the public (Exposed Wildlife Conservancy, 2024).

-Globally, grizzly re-introductions, like that at Yellowstone National Park, (U.S. Fish & Wildlife Service, 2017) show that focused interventions with habitat protection, species reintroduction, and traffic mitigation can re-establish viable populations.
+Globally, Grizzly re-introductions, like that at Yellowstone National Park, (U.S. Fish & Wildlife Service, 2017) show that focused interventions with habitat protection, species reintroduction, and traffic mitigation can re-establish viable populations.
 Unfortunately, efforts such as British Columbia’s 1995 strategy have under-performed compared to U.S. recovery successes (Gailus, 2014).

 Future and Potential Solutions